urosg3/zatamnjenje/readme.txt

 == Frequently Asked Questions ==
 = I can't see my timezone listed.
 What do I do? =

 The timezone option is to be used if you wish to co-ordinate with the US blackout.
 If you want your site to be blacked out 8am-8pm in your own timezone, leave the timezone option blank.

+= Where can I get support? =

+Contact me on urosldp@ubunu.com